Our pillars

 Our approach

-Our goal of zero harm is grounded in our belief that every injury is preventable and underpinned by a culture of care and accountability that is driven by each employee and advocated for by every leader.
-We not only classify a safety incident based on its impact on people or property but, more importantly, on its potential for impact or injury.
-Every safety incident and near miss must be reported and appropriately investigated to implement effective corrective actions and prevent future incidents.
+We believe every injury is preventable, and we are guided by a culture of zero harm – driven by every employee and advocated by each leader.
+We classify a safety incident hased on its potential for impact on people and/or property.
+Every safety incident, including near misses, must he reported and appropriately investigated, regardless of whether it resulted in injury or damage to property, to identify and implement effective corrective actions and prevent future incidents.

 Health and safety strategy and safety culture maturity journey – 2021 to 2023